Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Introduction

-Observational arguments for the existence of astrophysical event horizons have existed for two decades now.
-These typically invoke advection dominated accretion flows (ADAFs), and the more general class of radiatively inefficient accretion flows \citep[RIAFS;][]{Narayan:1995,Narayan1998,BlandfordBegelman:1999,Yuan2014}.
-Such flows are theoretically anticipated for accretion rates well below the Eddington rate, i.e., $\dot{M}<0.01 \dot{M}_{\rm Edd}=2\times10^{-11} (M/10^9~\msun)~\msun\,\yr^{-1}$, due to the weak Coulomb coupling between the electrons (which efficiently radiate) and the much more massive ions \citep[which liberate the vast majority of the gravitational binding energy;][]{Narayan1998,NarayanMcClintock:2008,Yuan2014}.
+Observational arguments for the existence of astrophysical event horizons\footnote{The teleological definition of an event horizon makes them impossible to study meaningfully by experiments on finite timescales; it would always remains possible that a signal could ``leak'' out moments after the experiment has concluded.
+Nevertheless, by an ``astrophysical event horizon'' we mean a horizon (apparent or otherwise) that has existed for many dynamical times of the system, often much longer, and are therefore associated with many of the consequences of an event horizon for astronomical objects.
+We will use this concept interchangeably with event horizon in what follows.} have existed for two decades now.
+These typically invoke advection-dominated accretion flows, and the more general class of radiatively inefficient accretion flows \citep[RIAFs;][]{Narayan:1995,Narayan1998,BlandfordBegelman:1999,Yuan2014}.
+Such flows are theoretically anticipated for accretion rates well below the Eddington rate, i.e., $\dot{M}<0.01 \,\dot{M}_{\rm Edd}=0.2\, (M/10^9~\msun)~\msun\,\yr^{-1}$, due to the weak Coulomb coupling between the electrons (which efficiently radiate) and the much more massive ions \citep[which liberate the vast majority of the gravitational binding energy;][]{Narayan1998,NarayanMcClintock:2008,Yuan2014}.
 RIAFs, therefore, necessarily advect a large fraction of $\dot{M}c^2$ as kinetic energy toward the central object.
 Wherein an event horizon (or at least apparent horizon) is present, this kinetic energy is lost, deposited within the black hole and increasing its mass.
 However, in the absence of an event horizon, e.g., in the presence of a surface, this energy will typically be thermalized and radiated.
-While thermalization happens naturally in baryonic atmospheres, for compact surfaces it is guaranteed by strong lensing for sufficiently high-redshift surfaces \citep{BLN09_sgra}.\footnote{See \citet{BN07_gravastars} for an example where the surface does not thermalize rapidly, and the potential for constraints on the exitence of such systems even in that case.} The result is a thermal bump in the spectral energy distribution (SED), the temperature and luminosity of which is set by energy balance with $\dot{M}$ \citep{NarayanGarciaMcClintock:1997,NarayanHeyl:2002,NarayanMcClintock:2008,BLN09_sgra,BNK15_m87}.
+While thermalization happens naturally in baryonic atmospheres, for compact surfaces it is guaranteed by strong lensing for sufficiently high-redshift surfaces \citep{BLN09_sgra}.\footnote{See \citet{BN07_gravastars} for an example where the surface does not thermalize rapidly, and the potential for constraints on the existence of such systems even in that case.} The result is a thermal bump in the spectral energy distribution (SED), the temperature and luminosity of which are set by energy balance with $\dot{M}$ \citep{NarayanGarciaMcClintock:1997,NarayanHeyl:2002,NarayanMcClintock:2008,BLN09_sgra,BNK15_m87}.